 - Hide the default arrow –

-- Create a custom arrow using HTML symbol –
+- Create a custom arrow with HTML symbol –

 - Position the custom arrow –